prabodhtr/ExpOS/workdir/1.understanding_filesystem/README.md

-## Concepts in action:

-1. Create a sample data file and load it to XFS disk using xfs-interface
-2. Understand

-   - changes in inodetable, user table, disk free table etc...
-   - changes in root file and its use
-   - metadata stored in inodetable

-3. Learn how load and export files in/out of XFS disk using xfs interface
+## Learning Objectives

+1. Load/retrieve data and executable files from/to your host (Unix) system into the XSM disk.
+2. Explain the disk data structures of the XFS file system - INODE table, disk free list and root file.
+3. Find out the data blocks into which a data/executable file is stored in the XSM disk by examining the INODE table and root file.

 ## Reference